 - 1. Junior Division-Grades 3-5

 - 2. Intermediate-Grades 6-8

 - 3. Senior-Grades 9 and up

+- 4. Handmade Dog toy

+- 5. Handmade Dog Treat with Recipe

-DEPT. 10 - ANIMAL AND VETERINARY SCIENCE
+DEPT. 10 - ANIMAL AND VETERINARY

+SCIENCE

 Open to all members enrolled in the Veterinary Science and Small Animal Projects.
 All posters must be 11"x14".
 Does not use mat board for any pictures.
 Judging will be face-to-face the Thursday prior to opening day of the Fair.